Should TV Drug Ads Be Forced To Include A Price? Trump's Team Says Yes

 But that legal argument may be weak, according to Sachs, because most drugs are marketed to a wider audience than Medicare and Medicaid beneficiaries.

-A body of Supreme Court decisions dictates how disclaimers and disclosures can be required, said constitutional law expert Robert Corn-Revere.
+A body of Supreme Court decisions dictates how disclaimers and disclosures can be required, said attorney and constitutional law specialist Robert Corn-Revere, an adjunct scholar at the Cato Institute.
 He filed a "friend of the court" brief in a 2011 U.S. Supreme Court case related to commercial speech and the pharmaceutical industry.

 Generally, the administration's requirement must meet the standards of being purely factual, noncontroversial and not burdensome, Corn-Revere said.

-On the question of whether requiring drug prices be listed in advertising violates the First Amendment's free-speech guarantee, Corn-Revere said it "all comes down to the specifics."
+On the question of whether requiring drug prices to be listed in advertising violates the First Amendment's free-speech guarantee, Corn-Revere said it "all comes down to the specifics."

 Ubl, when asked about the possibility of challenging the administration's proposed rule in court, didn't rule out taking such action.